EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 2. Write your solutions on this PDF file using a tablet device.
 Then upload a PDF file.
 3. Use your own sheets of paper, but demarcate clearly the space for each problem, part, and subpart.
 You must not exceed the amount of space allotted in this official problem set document.
 Then upload a PDF file.

-**The first problem set will be shorter and have a shorter turnaround time: it will be released on Wednesday Jan 21st and will be due on Friday Jan 23rd at 11:59pm, with grace period until Sunday Jan 25th at 11:59pm.**

 ### Lab Logistics